TOPIcs for 2021

 PP4 / National Finals - Living in Poverty

 Nearly half of the world’s population (more than 3.5 billion people) live in poverty.
-Of those 3.5 billion people, 1.4 live in extreme poverty, surviving on less than 1.25 per day.
+Of those 3.5 billion people, 1.4 live in extreme poverty, surviving on less than $US 1.25 per day.

 Across the globe, many people struggle to have and sustain basic needs such as food, clean water, basic medical supplies, and adequate shelter.
 Some people are forced to leave their homes to travel to other places or countries to find menial work to send money home to support their families.
 Due to poverty, many people are unable to access education.
 Some adults deliberately suffer from malnutrition so that their children can have the food that is available.
 Children in severe poverty are often orphaned or they have been sent away because their parents cannot afford to care for them.
 Healthy food can be very difficult to come by for the poor due to lack of financial and monetary resources, meaning that they depend on cheap, unhealthy foods to sustain their lives.